jbriaux/c-bittrex/README.md

 C-bittrex
 ==============
-Bittrex C API command line - use at your own risk.
+Bittrex C API command line - **use at your own risk**.

 This is a C command line to use bittrex API.

 It also contains an example of a bot for minute trading based on RSI 14.
-The bot calculates Wilder RSI, Bechu RSI and MACD(14,28,9) but so far only shows what trades would be done and don't actually send the order.

-The API is functional, the bot mode is still experimental.
+The API is functional, the bot mode is still experimental **use at your own risk**.

 Todo
 -------------